 The Doctor of Nursing Practice program prepares nurses at an advanced level of nursing practice and evidence-based science, emphasizing the development of the student's capacity to impact the clinical setting as a leader and educator and to translate clinical research to improve and transform health care, with a focus on urban populations.
 Advanced practice nurses with practice doctorates address significant practice issues in a scholarly way; adopt broad system perspectives for health promotion and risk reduction; and act as agents of change who transform client/community care, participate in the ongoing evaluation of health care outcomes, and assist in the translation of research that leads to positive nursing practice changes.

-Step 1: Apply to Wayne State University College of Nursing via NursingCAS
+Step 1: Apply to the Wayne State University College of Nursing via NursingCAS

-Step 2: Provide supplemental materials
+Step 2: Submit supplemental materials in NursingCAS

 Step 3: Accept your offer and watch your email